AdobeDocs/commerce-webapi/src/pages/graphql/schema/live-search/queries/product-search.md

 ### Items list

 The `items` object primarily provides details about each item returned.
 If Catalog Service is not installed, then you must specify the `product` field to return details about each item.
 The `product` field uses the [`ProductInterface`](https://developer.adobe.com/commerce/webapi/graphql/schema/products/interfaces/attributes/), which is defined in Adobe Commerce and Magento Open Source, to return details about the product.
-A typical query might return the product name, price, SKU and image.
+A typical query might return the product name, price, SKU, and image.

 The following snippet returns relevant information about each item when Catalog Service is not installed or used: